 Giffgaff customer service

 Giffgaff does not have a dedicated customer support team; instead it relies on its community of users to provide help.
-While this won’t be for everyone, according to Ofcom's most recent customer service report (2017), giffgaff scored highly for customer satisfaction and customers were more likely to say they would recommend it to a friend.
+While this won’t be for everyone, gifgaff generally scores highly for customer satisfaction in Ofcom's annual reports.
+For example, Ofcom's 2023 report shows that giffgaff's customers were more likely to recommend their network to a friend.

 Verdict: